sighingnow/jekyll-gitbook/_pages/Digital.md

 - SMS Numbers cannot be procured directly from the WxCC integrated Webex Connect tenant
 - SMS Numbers are not assigned by default to any of the WxCC tenants.
-- Please note that Partners have to go through a procurement process and work with your respective PSAM to enable SMS and get numbers assigned to the gold tenant
+- Please note that Partners have to go through a procurement process and work with your respective PSM to enable SMS and get numbers assigned to the gold tenant
 - Once the procurement process is completed, SMS Numbers are assigned to the tenant by the backend operations team
 - Please complete this step before proceeding further.